kapooa13/CS1XA3/Project01/README.md

 This will present the user with a menu, wherein which they can select the function they would like to call by entering the corresponding number.

+## License
+This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) for details

 ## Authors
 * Ankit Kapoor